samatsv/final/README.md

-these are the code files for a full-stack website assignment that includes html, css, javascript, php and using mysql. it performs CRUD operations
+these are the code files for a full-stack website assignment for tracking reading progress.
+It includes html, css, javascript, php and using mysql.
+Additionally, it performs CRUD operations.